4lysson-a/stdy-paradigm-summary/README.md

 ---

 ## 🎩 **How to Use This Repository?**
 Each language has its own folder with code examples highlighting its paradigms.
-Feel free to explore, contribute, or unravel new programming mysteries!
+Feel free to explore, new programming mysteries!

 > *"The game is afoot!"*